CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-2-Hands-on-Lab/Module3.md

 # Exercise 3: Investigating and Responding to Security Alerts

+## Overivew:
+In this exercise, you will explore how to detect, investigate, and respond to real-time security alerts using Microsoft Defender for Cloud.
+You will learn how to analyze alert details, filter by severity, take corrective actions, and extend the investigation using Microsoft Sentinel for advanced threat hunting and automation.
+The lab also covers alert suppression, notifications, and incident management best practices.

+## Estimated Duration: 60 Minutes

+## **Lab Objectives:**

+- Task 1: Accessing Security Alerts in Microsoft Defender for Cloud
+- Task 2: Filtering and Reviewing a Specific Alert
+- Task 3: Investigating the Alert Details
+- Task 4: Triggering Investigation in Microsoft Sentinel
+- Task 5: Responding to the Alert
+- Task 6: Suppressing or Dismissing Alerts
+- Task 7: Enabling Email Notifications for Alerts

 ### Task 1: Accessing Security Alerts in Microsoft Defender for Cloud

 In this task, you will learn how to locate and review security alerts that Defender for Cloud generates when it detects suspicious activities or threats.